jakhax/pass_cli/README.md

 # add new credentials to a logged in user account,followed by a username prompt.
 Command: `add_cred`
 pass_cli add_cred

+# add new credentials with a randomly generated password to a logged in user account,followed by a username and password length prompt.
+Command: `add_cred`
+pass_cli add_cred --random

 # delete credentials of a logged in user account,followed by a username prompt.
 Command: `del_cred`
 pass_cli del_cred